Werewolf fiction: In films

 In 1981, two prominent werewolf films, The Howling and An American Werewolf in London, both drew on themes from the Universal series.
 While the werewolves in The Howling resembled bipedal wolves, the one in An American Werewolf in London had a more quadrupedal form with longer claws, a short tail, and finger-like structures on its front paws.
 The latter had a follow-up called An American Werewolf in Paris.

 The films Ginger Snaps, Ginger Snaps 2: Unleashed, and Ginger Snaps Back: The Beginning featured werewolves.
 While the werewolf in the first film was depicted as a larger and nearly hairless wolf, the werewolves in the latter had more fur on them.
 Ginger Fitzgerald (portrayed by Katharine Isabelle) and Brigitte Fitzgerald (portrayed by Emily Perkins) are known werewolves in this franchise.

 The climatic scene of the film Dark Shadows revealed that Carolyn Stoddart (portrayed by Chloë Grace Moretz) is a werewolf.
 This depiction shows her almost similar to Larry Talbot, but with more wolf-like legs.
 It was revealed by the witch Angelique Bouchard (portrayed by Eva Green) that she sent a werewolf to bite Carolyn while she was an infant.

+The 2024 film Werewolves reveal that a certain Supermoon has been turning anyone exposed to its lights into werewolves.
+They resemble large, furry, bulky, and broad-shouldered humanoids with wolf-like heads, no tails, and remnants of their human forms like clothing fragments, earrings, and tattoos.